anjlab/android-inapp-billing-v3/README.md

 ## Promo Codes Support

 You can use promo codes along with this library.
+Promo codes can be entered in the purchase dialog or in the Google Play app.
+The URL https://play.google.com/redeem?code=YOUR_PROMO_CODE will launch the Google Play app with the promo code already entered.
+This could come in handy if you want to give users the option to enter a promo code within your app.

 ## Protection Against Fake "Markets"